Shawn Mendez

 Biography

-Shawn's goal as an academic is to create and disseminate knowledge that improves the lives of marginalized people, particularly queer and trans people of color.
-They are an Associate Professor in the Human Sexuality Ph.D. program at the California Institute of Integral Studies.
-They received their Ph.D. in Human Development and Family Studies from the University of Illinois at Urbana-Champaign (UIUC).
-They are committed to creating brave learning spaces, and believe in education as a path to justice.
+Shawn's goal as an academic is to create and disseminate knowledge that improves the lives of marginalized people, particularly queer and trans BIPOC (Black, Indigenous, People of Color).
+They are committed to creating safe enough learning spaces, and believe in education as a path to justice.
 Shawn's research program uses queer theories and mixed methods to analyze the ways that race, sexuality, gender, class and other social locations are interrelated, negotiated, and context dependent.
-In their scholarly work, Shawn is interested in what and how people learn about socially constructed hierarchies, how that knowledge relates to power structures, and how even well-meaning folks have beliefs and behaviors that contribute to marginalization and discrimination.
 Their research combines queer studies, family studies, and critical race studies with an explicitly intersectional lens that interrogates power structures based on sexuality, gender identity, race, and class (among others).
+Shawn is a queer, non-monogamous boricua who loves animals, music, and baking.

 Education

-Ph.D. in Human Development and Family Studies (HDFS) from the University of Illinois at Urbana-Champaign
+Ph.D. in Human Development and Family Studies (HDFS), University of Illinois, Urbana-Champaign

-Master’s in Human and Community Development from the University of Illinois at Urbana-Champaign
+Master’s in Human and Community Development, University of Illinois, Urbana-Champaign

-Bachelor’s in Psychology and Spanish from the University of North Carolina Greensboro
+Bachelor’s in Psychology and Spanish, University of North Carolina, Greensboro

 Awards & Distinctions

-My paper Hegemonic Heteronormativity: Toward a New Era of Queer Family Theory (2018) was recognized as one of the top 20 most read papers of the 2017-2018 year by the Journal of Family Theory & Review (JFTR)
+Shawn's paper, Hegemonic Heteronormativity: Toward a New Era of Queer Family Theory (2018), was recognized as one of the top 20 most-read papers of the 2017-2018 year by the Journal of Family Theory & Review (JFTR)

 Jesse Bernard Outstanding Research Proposal from a Feminist Perspective, National Council on Family Relations (2016)